Continuous Release of Data Streams under both Centralized and Local Differential Privacy: Differentially Private Streams

 The design of \pak was guided by asymptotic analysis.
 Unfortunately, for the parameters that are likely to occur in practice, the methods and parameters chosen by asymptotic analysis can be far from optimal, as such analysis ignores important constant factors.
-We advocate an approach that uses concrete error analysis to better guide the choice of methods and parameters.
+We advocate an approach that uses{Instead, we use} concrete analysis to better{} guide the choice of methods and parameters.

-In this section, we first deal with the threshold selection problem using the exponential mechanism (EM, as described in Section~\ref{subsec:dp_primitive}), which satisfies pure DP (without introducing $\delta$).
+In this section, we first deal with the threshold selection problem using the Noisy Max mechanism (NM, introduced in \autoref{subsec:dp_primitive}), which satisfies DP with $\delta = 0$.
 Empirical experiments show its superiority especially in small $\epsilon$ scenarios (which means compared to \pak, we can achieve the same performance with better privacy guarantees).
 We then introduce multiple improvements for the hierarchical methods including an online consistency method, and a method to reduce the noise in the lower levels of the hierarchy.
-We integrate all the components in a general framework, which stands for the combination of {\it a Threshold optimizer, a Perturber, and a Smoother}: \begin{itemize} \item {\it Threshold optimizer}: The threshold optimizer uses the input stream to find a threshold $\theta$ for optimizing the errors due to noise and bias.
-It then truncates any incoming values by $\theta$ and releases them to the perturber. \item {\it Perturber}: The perturber adds noise to each truncated incoming element of the stream, and releases noisy counts to the smoother. \item {\it Smoother}: The smoother performs further post-processing on the noisy counts and output the final stream. \end{itemize}
+We integrate all the components in a general framework{,} {\it ToPS}, which consists of {\it a Threshold optimizer, a Perturber, and a Smoother}: \begin{itemize}[leftmargin=*] \item {\it Threshold optimizer}: The threshold optimizer uses a small portion of the input stream to find a threshold $\theta$ for optimizing the errors due to noise and bias.
+It then truncates any incoming values by $\theta$ and releases them to the perturber. \item {\it Perturber}: The perturber adds noise to the truncated stream, and releases noisy counts to the smoother. \item {\it Smoother}: The smoother performs further post-processing on the noisy counts and outputs the final stream. \end{itemize}

-In the following subsections, we will instantiate the framework with differentially private algorithms.
-We call our method \method.
-Figure~\ref{fig:model} gives the architecture of \method.
-It takes as input the raw stream $V=\langle v_1, v_2, \ldots\rangle$ and outputs a private stream $\tilde{V}=\langle \tilde{v}_1, \tilde{v}_2, \ldots\rangle$.
-In this paper, we focus on the setting used in \pak.
-In particular, the threshold optimizer does not publishes the first $m$ values, and instead uses them to obtain $\theta$.
-After the first $m$ values, it sends $\theta$ to the perturber and truncates any incoming value by $\theta$.
-We will discuss more about the flexibility of \method in the Section~\ref{sec:conc}.
+While design of \method is inspired by \pak, we include unique design choices to handle the problem.
+In particular, \pak has two phases, the threshold finder and the hierarchical method.
+We improve both phases.
+Note that as we use NM~\cite{dpbook}, our algorithm satisfies $\epsilon$-DP while \pak satisfies $(\epsilon, \delta)$-DP.
+Moreover, we introduce a smoother that further improves accuracy.
+The fundamental reason that our method works better is that we design our method focusing on a good empirical performance rather than theoretical bounds.